martinjrobins/diffsol/book/src/specify/specifying_the_problem.md

-# Specifying the problem
+# DiffSol APIs for specifying problems

 Most of the DiffSol user-facing API revolves around specifying the problem you want to solve, thus a large part of this book will be dedicated to explaining how to specify a problem.
+All the examples presented in [the primer](../primer/modelling_with_odes.md) used the DiffSL DSL to specify the problem, but DiffSol also provides a pure Rust API for specifying problems.
+This API is sometimes more verbose than the DSL, but is more flexible, more performant, and easier to use if you have a model already written in Rust or another language that you can easily port or call from Rust.

 ## ODE equations